Previewed 26 April 2002, Opened 14 May 2002, Closed 31 May 2014 at the Dominion Theatre

 The time is the future, in a place that was once called Earth.
 Globalisation is complete.
 Everywhere, the kids watch the same movies, wear the same fashions and think the same thoughts.
 It's a safe, happy, Ga Ga World.
 "Is this the real life?
 Is it just fantasy?"....
 Legend persists that somewhere on Planet Mall instruments still exist.
 Somewhere, the mighty axe of a great and hairy guitar god lies buried deep in rock.
 Placed there in the golden age against a time when it would be needed to inspire the kids anew.
 The Bohemians need a hero to find this axe.
 A crazy rebel with a heart of solid rock who will draw the guitar from the stone and play the ancient anthems.

 "We Will Rock You, at the Dominion Theatre, is big and noisy.
 Given that it is built around the music of the rock group Queen, whose Bohemian Rhapsody was recently voted the best pop song ever, it is also unignorable.
 At the same time it is a full-blown musical, not just a compilation, and half its interest lies in the story and script that have been devised for it by Ben Elton...
+The whole saga isn't just half-baked.
+However jokey it may be, there is also something oppressive about its elevation of rock and roll above everything else in the universe, and the show itself is self-contradictory: it celebrates individualism with all the manipulative rah-rah-rah of a mass rally.
 The songs are there for those who enjoy them, the main performances have plenty of verve, and the video images that serve as a backdrop are slick and colourful."
 The Sunday Telegraph